TreeHacks/hackpack-chrome-ext/README.md

 ---

-These comics show some great text replacements, which I've reproduced here in plaintext format.
+These comics show some great text replacements, which are reproduced here in plaintext format.

 ```
 batman -> a man dressed like a bat